R-Neville/canvas-line-editor/README.md

 # Canvas Line Editor
 ### By Robbie Neville
-Canvas Line Editor my (ongoing) attempt at creating a plaintext editing interface for an IDE I'm building with Electron.js.
+Canvas Line Editor is my (ongoing) attempt at creating a plaintext editing interface for an IDE I'm building with Electron.js.

 ## Why HTML Canvas?